nservant/HiC-Pro/doc/MANUAL.rst

 =================

 HiC-Pro was designed to process Hi-C data, from raw fastq files (paired-end Illumina data) to the normalized contact maps.
 The pipeline is flexible, scalable and optimized.
-It can operate either on a single laptop or on a computational cluster using the PBS-Torque scheduler
+It can operate either on a single laptop or on a computational cluster using the PBS-Torque scheduler.

-ADD HiC-Pro Wklfow

 If you use HiC-Pro, please cite :